Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 Web Deploy 3.6 or msdeploy is a tool that integrates with IIS to synchronize IISsites, servers, and applications.
 When synchronizing, Web Deploy 3.6 can detect the difference between two locations and make only the necessary changes to synchronize servers.
 Using this tool is more efficient because it identifies which data needs to be synchronized rather than attempting to do everything from scratch.

 Another use case where Web Deploy 3.6 is very valuable when deploying web applications.
-The user doesn’t need any user administrative privileges in order to deploy updates.
+The user doesn’t need any user administrative privileges to deploy updates.
 However, the server administrator still has the control to delegate tasks to lower-ranked users without administrative privileges.
 In other words, deploying web applications is much easier and less restrictive than it is in the default version of IIS.

 For enterprises looking to synchronize IIS sites and deploy web applications, Web Deploy 3.6 is a must have.
 Web Deploy 3.6 is available for IIS 7, IIS 7.5, IIS 8, IIS 8.5, and IIS 10.
 You can download Web Deploy 3.6 for free here.